RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-22-what-is-open-source.markdown

 categories: [ Education ]
 ---
 {% imgcap right /images/linux-penguin.png The Linux penguin. %}
-Non-developers who are interested in the open source movement may find this article useful.
+Entrepreneurs, especially those with backgrounds outside of software development, may find this article useful.

 ###When Performance Matters
-Over seventy percent (70%) of the web servers on the planet use a powerful blend of open source software running on the Linux operating system.
+Over seventy percent of the web servers on the planet run Linux, the open source operating system.
 Google, Facebook, and Amazon all run Linux.
-They’ve bet their companies on this decision.
+They bet their companies on this decision every day.

-Given that several successful companies have bet their livelihood on open source, a business owner might ask these questions:
+Given that thousands of successful companies have bet their livelihood on open source, an observer might ask these questions:

 * What is open source?
-* Why should one care?
+* Why should one care about open source?
-* How can a company benefit from open source?
+* How can a company profit from software that is given away for free?
 <!--more-->
 ###Source Code, Executable Code
 Source code is a human-modifiable form of software.
 It’s software as created by programmers.
 Source code must be translated into executable code (through a process called compiling) before a computer can run it.